Ramko9999/Pathfinding-Visualizer/README.md

 # PathFindingVisualizer
 ## Pathfinding

 Pathfinding is used in many different cases, ranging from Transportation (Uber) and Directions (Google Maps) to sending files through a network efficently.
-We aimed to create a program that will allow the user to see what is going on behind the scenes during the actual pathfinding.
-We implemented A* search and Breadth First Search as our main algorithms.
+I aimed to create a program that will allow the user to see what is going on behind the scenes during the algorithm.
+I implemented A* search, Breadth First Search and Bidirectional Breadth First Search as my algorithms.
+I hope more people will be able to appreciate graph theory through this project.

 ## Controls